r2pen2/Citrus-React/README.md

 Also, take note of the name attached to the item.
 Since phone_number (in this context, at least) is only relevant to login, it's prefixed by "login:".
 This should make it easy to determine which components are leaking local storage items if there's even an issue.

+##### Function Scopes
+Try to keep helper functions inside their parents.
+This makes it more clear what each function is used for and makes it easier to collapse code :)

 ### Routing
 The best way to write connected pages is to make efficient use of the ReactDOM router, parent components, and the browser's localStorage.